The Story Behind: Carnival of the Animals

 Carnival of the Animals is typically the first of Saint-Saëns’ compositions a classical music lover ever hears and is considered one of his best works.
 Thus, it’s hard for contemporary musicians and audiences to believe his reluctance to publish and perform the work.
 Instead, Saint-Saëns struck a deal that the piece would not be published or performed (with one exception noted below) until after his death, which didn’t occur for another 34 years.

 The gorgeous and lyrical orchestral piece is 14 movements long.
-As mentioned before, each one represents a single or group of animals, often depicted with humor and wit and with an exceptionally creative use of instrumental voicing.
-We invite you to to listen to the Royal Philharmonic performing the full 14 movements as you read their descriptions.
+As mentioned before, each one represents a single or group of animals, often depicted with humor and wit and exceptionally creative use of instrumental voicing.
+We invite you to listen to the Royal Philharmonic performing the full 14 movements as you read their descriptions.

 If you aren’t already familiar with the work in its entirety, we suspect you’ll recognize more than one or two of them:

 I. Introduction et marche royale du lion (Introduction and Royal March of the Lion)

 III.
 Hémiones - animaux véloces (Wild Asses - quick animals)

 V. L'éléphant (The Elephant)

 VI.
 Kangourous (Kangaroos)

 VIII.
 Personnages à longues oreilles (Characters with Long Ears)

 IX.
 Le coucou au fond des bois (The Cuckoo in the Depths of the Woods)

 XII.
 Fossiles (Fossils)